whdgusdl48/EVOLVE/datasets/Readme.md

 ## Generate EventVoxel for dataset:

-- To generate EventVoxel for datasets, convert eventstream to eventvoxel type from `generate_voxel.py`
+- To generate EventVoxel for datasets, convert eventstream to eventvoxel type from `Gen_Event/generate_voxel.py`
+- Command : python generate_voxel.py

 EVOVLE has builtin support for two datasets.